Avars (Caucasus)

 The Avars (/ˈævɑrz/), also known as Maharuls' (магӀарулал), are a Northeast Caucasian ethnic group.
 The Avars are the largest of several ethnic groups living in the Russian republic of Dagestan.
 The Avars reside in the North Caucasus between the Black Sea and the Caspian Sea.
 Alongside other ethnic groups in the North Caucasus region, the Avars live in ancient villages located approximately 2,000 meters above sea level.
-The Avar language spoken by the Caucasian Avars belongs to the family of Northeast Caucasian languages.
+The Avar language spoken by the Caucasian Avars belongs to the family of Avar–Andic languages.
 Sunni Islam has been the prevailing religion of the Avars since the 14th century.

 Ethnonyms

 According to 19th-century Russian historians, the Avars' neighbors usually referred to them with the exonym Tavlins (tavlintsy).
 Vasily Potto wrote, "The words in different languages have the same meaning... [of] mountain dwellers [or] highlanders."
 Potto claimed that members of Avarian tribe also often referred to themselves by the alternate endonym maarulal, also meaning "mountaineer".

 Most of those known as Tavlins trace their lineage to the upper parts of two tributaries of the Sulak River: the Andiyskoe Koisu and Avarskoye Koisu.